 Last, I want to know what growth stage the observed plant is at.
-Like the woody setting there are several distinct stages that are observed, including.
+Like the woody setting, there are several distinct stages that are observed, including.
 Similar to above, I filtered out the mature trees because many of those are prior plantings :

 Immature (Red): Not yet fully grown.